 - Honey Pecan Cream Cheese

 Baked Brie with Garlic

-- 200 grams brie cheese
+- 200 grams/ 7 oz wheel brie cheese

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- fresh rosemary to garnish
+- fresh rosemary optional to serve

 - crackers to serve